rhanak1987-sandbox/try-study-2020-nive-ut/README.md

 # try-study-2020-nive-ut

+This is a personal test repo for self study and experiments.

+## about
-try github - test repo (for) study 2020-nive-ut
+try github - test repo (for) study
+ * program: 2020-nive-ut
  * initial test run finished - 2020-08-10

 ## tech stack